 Browser Support

-Chapbook supports the defaults set of web browsers set by the browserslist project.
+set of web browsers set by the browserslist project.
 You can view what that entails in detail on browserl.ist.

 How to Use Chapbook

 Once you do that, you must set the story you're working with to publish using Chapbook.
 Edit one of your stories, then choose Change Story Format from the story menu at the bottom of the editor.
 Choose Chapbook here.
-Once you do, selecting the Play button or publishing your story to a file will use Chapbook format.
+Once you do, selecting the Play button or publishing your story to a file will use the Chapbook format.

 Why To Use Chapbook